Pasqui1010/DART-Planner/docs/api/index.rst

 .. code-block:: bash

+   pip install .
-   pip install -r requirements.txt pip install -r requirements-dev.txt
+   pip install "[.dev]"

 For development setup, see the :doc:`../README` file.